slsu0424/slsu0424.github.io/_posts/2024-06-30-black-box-ai-challenge-healthcare-adoption.md

 I will focus on the neural networks component.

 ## Discriminative vs. Generative models
-Before I dive into discriminative and generative models, I found it helpful to review the main approaches to perform machine learning tasks: [supervised and unsupervised learning](https://www.enjoyalgorithms.com/blogs/supervised-unsupervised-and-semisupervised-learning).
+To give some context for neural networks, its helpful to understand where they sit as discriminative or generative models.
+First, let's review the main approaches to perform machine learning tasks: [supervised and unsupervised learning](https://www.enjoyalgorithms.com/blogs/supervised-unsupervised-and-semisupervised-learning).

 At a high level, supervised learning uses labeled inputs (x) and outputs (y) to fit a model.
 Here, the machine algorithm estimates, or learns, a function that best relates the input ("labeled data") to output ("labels"):